PJM Glossary

 Dynamic Transfer

-The provision of the real-time monitoring, telemetering, computer software, hardware, communications, engineering, energy accounting (including inadvertent interchange), and administration required to electronically move all or a portion of the real energy services associated with a generator or load out of one Balancing Authority Area into another.
+The provision of the real-time monitoring, telemetering, computer software, hardware, communications, engineering, energy accounting (including inadvertent interchange) and administration required to electronically move all or a portion of the real energy services associated with a generator or load out of one balancing authority area into another.

 E